DavidThompson8/GDIT-SLC-HAM-Auxiliary/README.md

 Script for sorting the HAM10000 dataset for use in GDIT's Skin Lesion Classifier: https://github.com/jiangweiyao/SkinLesionClassifierHAM

+Also includes code used for training select models

 ## Prerequisites

 Ensure your computer has Python installed.